blocto/blocto-unity-sdk/Assets/Plugins/Blocto.Sdk/Readme.md

 ## Installation

-In this guide we will show you prerequisite for Blocto Flow SDK.
+In this guide we will show you prerequisite for blocto unity sdk.

 A sample app is available at: [https://github.com/portto/blocto-unity-sdk](https://github.com/portto/blocto-unity-sdk)